sybrew/the-seo-framework/readme.txt

 				* the canonical URL placeholder WILL now become hidden.
 			* When you set a term's indexing state to 'index', you'll now notice before you save the term that:
 				* the canonical URL placeholder MAY now become visible.
+	* **Sitemap UI:**
+		* We now clearly refer to "optimized sitemap" whenever an option (group) only impacts TSF's sitemap.
 * **Fixed:**
 	* Resolved an issue where the notice dismissal button isn't spanned correctly when administrative script concatenation is turned off.
 	* Resolved an issue where the default robots indexing state selection wasn't correctly annotated when you edit a `private` or `protected` post.
 	* Resolved an issue where the quick-and bulk-edit options weren't correctly styled after disabling the SEO Bar in overview tables.
 	* Resolved an issue where filtered-in query strings were removed from paginated URLs.
 Props [hivecl](https://github.com/hivecl).
 	* Resolved an issue where emojis were converted in the reference title to image-elements by Twemoji via wpEmoji's observer on tags and categories.
 Props [bjarne](https://profiles.wordpress.org/oldrup/).
+	* Resolved an issue where the title settings' example page title output could be empty when only invalid tags were supplied to the latest post's title.
 	* **Polylang related:**
 		* Resolved an issue where sitemaps didn't output reliably on some subdomains or subdirectories.
 		* Resolved an issue where sitemap stylesheets didn't affect the endpoint's URL correctly to abide by CORS.
 		* Resolved an issue where Polylang didn't correctly find the sitemap's language when using cookies.
 		* Resolved an issue where non-translatable post types where excluded from the sitemap.
 They're now solely appended to the primary language's sitemap.
 * **Other:**
+	* The "Priority Settings" for the sitemaps are now hidden when disabled.
+		* This feature is planned to be removed completely in TSF v5.0.
-	* TODO Added a "learn more" link to our KB at 'The sitemap does not contribute to ranking; it only speeds up indexing.
-Therefore, it is perfectly fine not having every indexable page in the sitemap.'.
+	* Added a "learn more" link to our KB at the sitemap settings.
 	* This update is required for the upcoming [Extension Manager v2.5](https://tsf.fyi/em).

 **For translators:**